Local statistics of lattice points on the sphere: Statement of results

 \subsection{Nearest neighbour statistics}

 Closely connected to $\ripleyK$ is the distribution of nearest neighbour distances $d_j$, i.~e. the distance from $P_j$ to the remaining points.
+It is more convenient to work with these squares of the distances.
 Area considerations show that $\sum_j d_j^2 \leq 16$.
-It is more convenient to work with these squares of the distances.
+For random points, the mean of $d_j^2$ is $4/N$.
 In order to space these numbers at a scale for which they have a limiting distribution in the random case, we rescale them by their mean for the random case, i.e. replace $d_j^2$ by $\frac N4 d_j^2$.
 Thus for $P_1,\dots, P_N\in S^2$ define the nearest neighbour spacing measure $\mu(P_1,\dots,P_N)$ on $[0,\infty)$ by

 where $\delta_\xi$ is a delta mass at $\xi\in \R$.
 Note that the mean of $\mu$ is at most $1$ and that for random points we have

 Based on this and numerical experiments (see figure~\ref{hist10000001}) we conjecture: \begin{conjecture} As $n\to \infty$ along square-free integers, $n\neq 7\bmod 8$,